DamienFloody/BikeCare/README.md

 The application is called "MyBike", where users can register and then login to the MyBike site.

-Once sucessfully logged into the site, users can register their bikes which some of the common bike specifications e.g. Brand, Make, Model, Image etc.
+Once sucessfully logged into the site, users can register their bikes with some of the common bike specifications e.g. Brand, Make, Model, Image etc.

-The applcation allows user to perform CRUD (Create, Read, Update, Delete) actions on their bike information.
+The application allows users to perform CRUD (Create, Read, Update, Delete) actions on their bike information.

-I choose to use Flask as the web development framework for this application as allows for simple and scalable applcations.
+I choose to use Flask as the web development framework for this application as it allows for simple and scalable applications.

 All the applcation data is stored in a SQLite database, and I used SQLAlchemy for working with the database, as it gives the flexabilty of using ORM (Object Relational Mapper) and easier database queries.

-The website is has a simple yet responsive design which is managed by Bootstrap.
+The website has a simple yet responsive design which is managed by Bootstrap.

 ## Technologies